-Music - Guitar AMG4M1 Grade 12 University/College
+Music - Guitar Grade 12 Prerequisite: AMG3O1 AMG4M1 University/College

-Prerequisite: AMG301

-Music - Repertoire - Stage Band AMR4M1 Grade 12 University/College
+Music - Repertoire - Stage Band AMR4M1

+Grade 12 University/College

 Prerequisite: AMR3M1 or AMI3M1

+This source will rup after school all year on Tuesdays and d Thursdays

+This course will run after school, all year on Tuesdays and Thursdays.

-Music - Vocal AMV4M1 Grade 12 University/College
+Music - Vocal AMV4M1

+Grade 12 University/College

 Prerequisite: AMV301

-Music - Guitar AMU4E1 Grade 12 Workplace
+Music - Guitar

+AMU4E1 Workplace

 This course provides students with the fundamental knowledge and skills needed to succeed in the music workplace.
 Students will, at a level consistent with previous experience, perform appropriate musical works.
 Independently and collaboratively, students will use current technology and the creative and critical analysis processes to plan, produce, and market music presentations that reflect a broad spectrum of workplace contexts.
 In addition, students will explore ethical and safe practices related to music.
 Prerequisite: AMG301